sodascience/metasyn/README.md

 It has three main functionalities:

-1. **[Estimation](https://metasynth.readthedocs.io/en/latest/usage/generating_metaframes.html)**: Metasyn analyzes your dataset and creates a 'MetaFrame' for it.
-This is essentially a blueprint that captures the structure and distributions of the columns without storing any entries.
+1. **[Estimation](https://metasynth.readthedocs.io/en/latest/usage/generating_metaframes.html)**: Metasyn can analyze a dataset and create a *MetaFrame* for it.
+This is essentially a blueprint (or data generation model) that captures the structure and distributions of the columns without storing any entries.
-2. **[Generation](https://metasynth.readthedocs.io/en/latest/usage/generating_synthetic_data.html)**: Metasyn uses the MetaFrame to produce new, synthetic data that resembles the original, on a column-by-column basis.
+2. **[Generation](https://metasynth.readthedocs.io/en/latest/usage/generating_synthetic_data.html)**: From a *MetaFrame*, metasyn can generate new synthetic data that resembles the original, on a column-by-column basis.
-3. **[Serialization](https://metasynth.readthedocs.io/en/latest/usage/exporting_metaframes.html)**: Metasyn can export and import MetaFrames to an easy to read format.
-This allows the modification and sharing of MetaFrames for transparency and tailored data generation.
+3. **[Serialization](https://metasynth.readthedocs.io/en/latest/usage/exporting_metaframes.html)**: Metasyn can export and import *MetaFrames* to an easy-to-read format.
+This allows for easy modification and sharing of the model.

 ![Metasyn Pipeline](docs/source/images/pipeline_basic.png)

 ## Why Metasyn?
 - **Privacy**: With metasyn you can share not only synthetic data, but also the model used to create it.
 This increases transparency and facilitates collaboration and testing on sensitive data without exposing the original data.
 - **Extensible**: Metasyn is designed to be easily extendable and customizable and supports plugins for custom distributions and privacy control.
 - **Faker**: Metasyn integrates with the [Faker](https://faker.readthedocs.io/en/master/) plugin to generate real-sounding entries for names, emails, phone numbers, etc.